 - Use Google to search for the agent online, including reviews from previous customers, before picking the one you’ll use.

-- The company formation agent will handle all the paperwork and submit the documents to Companies House and it can take as little as three hours.
+- The company formation agent will handle all the paperwork and submit the documents to Companies House and it can take as little as a few hours.